 Children of District employees may enroll in any District school that is age-appropriate, as long as the parent provides transportation to and from that school if no bus route is available.
 In addition, in cases involving non-resident students, ADA must be transferred from the district of residence.

+Proof of Residency

+The District will request information regarding residency to determine the location of the student’s domicile but not as it relates to citizenship or immigration status.

+The place of residence for the child is deemed to be that place, with address specific, where the parent(s) or guardian eats and sleeps on a continuous basis.
+A student and his/her parents cannot occupy a residence at more than one (1) address.
+If Homestead Exemption within Todd County is claimed, that address is considered the family’s primary residence.
+Proof of such residency and exemption is required.